-- (a) Witness Fees and Mileage.
-It shall be the duty of the person provoking the issuance of any subpoena for a witness to cause to be tendered to the witness, at the time of service of the subpoena, one day's attendance fee and the legal amount for mileage to and from the place of trial or hearing, as set forth in 28 U.S.C. § 1821, and further to cause to be paid concurrently to any such witness the daily attendance fee for each day the witness is required to attend said trial or hearing.
+Witness Fees and Mileage.
+It shall be the duty of the person provoking the issuance of any subpoena for a witness to cause to be tendered to the witness, at the time of service of the subpoena upon him or her, one day's attendance fee and the legal amount for mileage to and from the place of trial or hearing, as set forth in 28 U.S.C. § 1821, and further to cause to be paid concurrently to any such witness the daily attendance fee for each day he or she is required to attend said trial or hearing.
 No witness shall be liable to attachment for not obeying the subpoena if this Rule has not been complied with.
-This Rule does not apply to witnesses for the United States. - (b) Notification of Witnesses.
-Any person who has provoked the issuance of a subpoena shall notify the person subpoenaed if the witness's attendance will not be required in time to prevent the witness from making a needless trip.
-Any person failing to comply with this Rule may be subject to appropriate sanctions.
+This Rule does not apply to witnesses for the United States.

+(b) Notification of Witnesses.
+It is the duty of counsel Any person who has provoked the issuance of a subpoena to shall notify the person subpoenaed if his or her attendance will not be required in time to prevent the witness from making a needless trip.
+Counsel Any person failing to comply with this Rule may be subject to appropriate sanctions.